Clemapfel/rat_game_website/content/post/geneology-of-earthbound-likes.md

  ### An actual Definition

- (content warning: math)
+ Through out this article we have not only looked at important games that got us to the point where we are to day by inspiring each other and subsequent games but I have tried to systematically highlight things each game passed on, their "genes" so to say.
+If we pool these together in a set and try to find a mostly satisfactory least common denominator, we can assume that this is as close to the definition of what I call "Earthbound-likes" as we can get.

  A game can be considered an earthbound-like if it has enough of the following features:

- a) It is build on a framework that is considered like those of jRPGs, meaning...
-    a1) It has 2d, sprite-based, low resolution pixelart style graphics a2) it is build around two distinct states ("scene"), in the "overworld" the player moves through a diagetic world, usually on 2 axis, solves light puzzles and interacts with other characters by for example talking to them or triggering the second states "battle" in which the player engages in an abstract representation of what diagetically is violence, social interaction or any another form of the one or more player entities interacting with one or more non-player entities a3) Movement on the overworld is fairly basic a4) there is very little mechanical challenge and mechanical depth in any gameplay system a5) puzzles may be present however are rarely the focus of the game a6) Can have their inspirations followed back to either DnD, Final Fantasy, Dragon Quest or...
+a) It usually has 2d, sprite-based, low resolution pixelart style graphics

+b) it is build around two distinct states, in the "overworld" the player moves through a diagetic world, usually on 2 axis, solves light puzzles and interacts with other characters by for example talking to them or triggering the second state, "battle", in which the player engages in an abstract representation of what diagetically is a violent fight or another form of confrontation suchs as social interactions.
+Note that the "battle" state can be absent completey in certain games, the overworld part however is not optional.

+c) Movement on the overworld is mechanically basic

+d) there is very little strategic depth in any gameplay system such as battles and fights d1) However these systems are enriched by an out-of-genre mechanic such as shoot-em-ups, fighting games, dating sims, etc. d2) The vanilla version of the battle system (the battle system without the out-of-genre gameplay) is similar to those in early Final Fantasy, D&D or Dragon Quest games

-b) ...is directly or indirectly iterating on Mother 2: Earthbound, meaning
+e) It is directly or transitively[5](#[5]) iterating on Mother 2: Earthbound, meaning it...
-    b1) Is has world that is not featured in traditional fantasy- or horror- games b2) Is very character driven were chapters may revolve around a certain character instead of an activity b3) have a very literal plot, meaning all actions during the plot are diagetic and non-metaphorical b4) have a quirky world that has both comedic and dramatic writing b5) intends to represent an intensiely intimate and personal experience b6) has moments of overt horror and dark or surprisingly disturbing subject matter
+    e1) has world that is considered unusual compared to traditional fantasy jRPGs such as Dragon Quest or Final Fantasy e2) Is very character driven, chapters or entire plothreads may revolve around a certain character instead instead of a driving external goal e3) have a quirky world that has both comedic and dramatic in writing e4) intends to represent an intensiely intimate and personal experience e5) has moments of overt horror and dark or surprisingly disturbing subject matter

-c) focus a lot of it's presentation on static illustration and music, rarely animation or technical fidelity
+f) focus a lot of it's presentation on static illustration and music rather than elaborate animation or higher fidelity graphics

-d) is aimed at a niche non-mainstream audience of younger (born after ~1989) players of any gender
-e) are made by a small team of either indie developers or if first party by a director that has not participated in many mainstream projects
+g) are made by a small team of either indie developers or if first party by a director that has not participated in many mainstream projects g1) these developer found their footing in the earthbound-, rpg-maker- or undertale-community

 Okay.
 There we have, it an actual definition.
 While reading you most likely already picked one of the properties and thought of a game I mentioned here that does not fullfill it so I'd like to again restate how malleable this and any genre